legokichi/pebble/readme.md

 Pebble
 ======================
-  Pebble is a dialect of the Lisp programming language, as the interpreter written in CoffeeScript.
+  Pebble is a dialect of the Lisp programming language translated to CoffeeScript.

 Features
 ----------
-* Lisp-1
+* editing now.
-* First class macros
-* car, cdr, cons, eq, atom
-* def, if, lambda, macro, progn
-* quote, quasiquote, unquote, unquote-splicing

 License
 ----------